Waxing Gibbous on

 Moon before ascending node

-11 days after descending node on 25 October 2041 at 09:31 in ♏ Scorpio.
-The Moon is located south of the ecliptic over the following 2 days, until the lunar orbit crosses from South to North in ascending node on 7 November 2041 at 12:05 in ♉ Taurus.
+11 days after descending node on 25 October 2041 at 09:31 in ♏ Scorpio the Moon is positioned south of the ecliptic over the following 2 days until the lunar crosses the ecliptic again from South to North in ascending node on 7 November 2041 at 12:05 in ♉ Taurus.

 Moon before northern standstill

-6 days since the previous standstill on 30 October 2041 at 01:24 in ♑ Capricorn when the Moon has reached South declination of ∠-27.842°, the lunar orbit is extending northward over the next 6 days to face maximum declination of ∠27.827° at the point of next northern standstill on 11 November 2041 at 19:44 in ♊ Gemini.
+6 days since the last southern standstill on 30 October 2041 at 01:24 in ♑ Capricorn when the Moon has reached South declination of ∠-27.842° the lunar orbit is extending northward over the next 6 days to face maximum declination of ∠27.827° at the point of next northern standstill on 11 November 2041 at 19:44 in ♊ Gemini.

 Syzygy in 2 days